Last Updated on

 Chassepierre is another beautiful town in Wallonia Belgium!
 It also ranks among one of the most beautiful villages in Wallonia and if you’re admiring the stone houses within the village, you’ll understand why.
 Beyond being an adorable town, it hosts a street art festival each August.

-Lovers of unique European festivals won't want to skip this beautiful Belgian town.
-Each year, there's a UNESCO recognized festival where the battle between David and Goliath is reenacted in a unique fashion, which is why Ath is the city of giants.
-Definitely don't miss the adorable city hall.
+Lovers of unique European festivals won’t want to skip this beautiful Belgian town.
+Each year, there’s a UNESCO recognized festival where the battle between David and Goliath is reenacted in a unique fashion, which is why Ath is the city of giants.
+Don’t miss the adorable city hall.

 Liege / Luik

-Malmedy is a beautiful city in Belgium where German is one of the languages spoken (Isn't Belgium a fascinating place?) .
-It's had a fascinating history and a proud traditions celebrating various festivals.
-Don't be put off by the World War II history here and consider coming in Malmedy just in time for Cwarmê (the main festival) to experience a charming city centre full of beautiful architecture and the amazing costumes that people spend months preparing.
+Don’t be put off by the World War II history here and consider coming in Malmedy just in time for Cwarmê (the main festival) to experience a charming city

 Belgian beer lovers, you cannot miss this Belgian city famous for its Chimay castle.
 The city itself is absolutely adorable, so if you need an excuse to drink a Chimay in a picturesque cafe after enjoying a day of stadswandeling (simply getting lost in a city) or hiking in the stunning forests that you’ll find close to Chimay.